glanzkaiser/glanzshamzs/README.md

 | GSL               | Create examples and simulate
 | oneTBB            | Create examples and simulate
 | ODE               | Will check and simulate
-| Kratos            | Rebuild to add all applications, simulate and see the different between Chrono
+| Kratos            | Rebuild to add all applications, simulate and see the different between Chrono (find alternative for GiD)
 | Project Chrono    | Compile single demo example of CityBus can't work
 | PyBullet          | Will check and simulate
 | Tokamak           | Can't be installed with premake -> Learn to create demo with the headers (.h) and OpenGL